-So we’re stuck at home, AND stuck inside because of rain?
+So we’re stuck at home, AND stuck inside because of Snowmageddon 2021?
 Ain’t that a bi…Okay, let’s stay positive!
-We’re lucky to have houses, running water, groceries, hopefully good health, and all the entertainment options at the click of button.
+We’re lucky to have houses, running water (make sure to boil), groceries, hopefully good health, and all the entertainment options at the click of button.
 If Netflix originals aren’t doing it for ya, and you want things to hit a little closer to home, there are a handful of Memphis movies and tv series that can keep you distracted amongst these dreary days.

 Mystery Train (1989)